Rehabilitation review and transfer

 I have discussed these issues in several blog posts and will not discuss them further:

 On this page, I have considered how the rehabilitation cycle ends with a transfer of a patient either to another service or, in the end, to be independent of ongoing attention from an expert rehabilitation service.
-I have set the process in the context of evaluating the impact the team has on the patient.
-I have set out some principles that could assist in planning a transfer, ending with a brief discussion of why the transfer process is so haphazard and slow.
+I have set the process in the context of evaluating the team’s impact on the patient.
+I have set out some principles that could assist in planning a transfer, ending with a brief discussion of how the transfer process could be faster and faster.